With every release of Ubuntu the critical eye of the mainstream tech media falls upon Ubuntu. What have they had to say about our new feline overlord?

-PcMag.com gave it Lucid 4/5 and ExtremeTech.com saw Lucid as “making significant strides toward attracting and keeping a wider audience.”
+PCMag.com gave Lucid 4/5 and ExtremeTech.com described it as “making significant strides toward attracting and keeping a wider audience.”

 The Register.com saw Lucid as “A (free) Mactastic experience” but went to raise questions about the window button placement and the stability of the UbuntuOne storage service.

-BusinessWeek.com reviewed what new features business could enjoy from 10.04, ending on a positive note saying: “anyone who just wants an easy-to-use, full-featured, secure desktop operating system — Ubuntu 10.04 is the one for you.”
+BusinessWeek.com reviewed the new features that businesses might appreciated in 10.04, while ending on a positive note to say: “anyone who just wants an easy-to-use, full-featured, secure desktop operating system — Ubuntu 10.04 is the one for you.”